 Inspecting and monitoring your paddocks - preparation is key

 Inspect paddocks regularly for mice.
-The best way is to get out of your ute and walk through the paddock.
+The best way is to get out of your vehicle and walk through the paddock.
 Look for signs of active burrows and/or crop damage.
 In cereals this may be chewing at the node or stem.
 In canola and legume crops, inspect flowers and pods for damage.
 Look in multiple locations.

 The Grains Research and Development Corporation (GRDC) has produced mouse chew cards which are a simple yet effective tool to measure activity in the paddock.

 Download the chew cards from the GRDC website.

 Don’t rely solely on one method of monitoring.
 In spring, high biomass makes finding burrows difficult.
 In stubbles where there is lots of residual food, chew cards become less reliable and burrow counts become a better indicator of mouse activity.